All episodes

 New first-tier complaints requirements are coming

 The framework Mark discusses comes into force later this year.
-Briefed's barrister-led advisory service helps chambers understand the new requirements, draft compliant procedures, and train staff before the deadline.
+Briefed's advisory service produces a documented first-tier complaints procedure for chambers, covering the requirements of the new framework, and delivers staff training before the autumn 2026 deadline.

 About the guest